-Vapor transmission slabs on grade vexing problem the industry has struggled with many decades.
-Millions of dollars of damage has occurred as adhesives fail, coatings de-bond from hydrostatic pressure, and sometimes so much water has been coming through that standing water can be observed in the surface of the concrete.
+Vapor transmission with slabs on grade is a vexing problem the foundation repair industry has struggled with for decades.
+Millions of dollars of damage has occurred as adhesives fail, coatings de-bond from hydrostatic pressure, and sometimes so much water has been coming through that standing water can be observed in the surface of the concrete!
 This moisture transmission through slabs also promotes ASR or alkali silica reaction, a common problem here in the Southwest and other areas of the country where the aggregates have high silica content that reacts with the alkali of the cement.
 This produces a gooey substance that forces its way to the top of the slab and in many cases breaks up the slab from internal forces.
-Phoenix Sky Harbor Airport is a victim of such a phenomenon.
+Phoenix Sky Harbor International Airport is a victim of such a phenomenon.

-Concrete is poured within excess of water typically called water of convenience that does not bind with the cement particles.
+Concrete is poured within excess of water (typically called water of convenience) does not bind with the cement particles.
 This excess water takes many years to remove itself.
-In addition there are number of mechanisms that bring water under the slab.
-One such mechanism is clays suction from around the perimeter of a foundation.
+In addition, there are number of mechanisms that bring water under the slab.
+One such mechanism is clay suction from around the perimeter of a foundation.
 I document that more fully in my previous blog https://www.foundationaz.com/moisture-accumulation and In addition through the “stack effect”, water vapor along with other gases is pulled in from around the perimeter of a structure to replace gases that are transmitted up through the foundation into the structure and by heat convection drawn up into the attic.
-This is a well-documented process for one of those gases, radon.
+This is a well-documented process for one of those gases, deadly radon.